ethomsen/exray-framework/readme.txt

 = Why custom css not working? =

 You probably made mistake on your custom css code.
-For example, when trying to change main menu color, usually you will use this css code, .main-menu-container a{ color: red; } , It's now working, because the coreect way to do it is, .main-menu-container .main-menu-navigation ul li a{ color: red; }.
+For example, when trying to change main menu color, usually you will use this css code, .main-menu-container a{ color: red; } , It's not working, because the coreect way to do it is, .main-menu-container .main-menu-navigation ul li a{ color: red; }.
 Please check theme css / html class structure to make sure your custom css working properly.

 = How do I add thumbnails to posts? =